duck-systems/plugboard/README.md

 Why use metaclasses?
 It isn't needed, per se, but it allows us to have some bonus behavior.
 We can **reset** extendable classes by removing all plugin classes from the direct superclasses.
-I can't think of a specific reason to have an extendable metaclass, though, other than documentation-related things?
-Or options like don't automatically enable plugins on load?
-Unclear.
+Using the `EXTENDABLE-CLASS` metaclass and associated top-level object class `EXTENDABLE-OBJECT` are strictly optional; however, these classes are required to make `ON-ENABLED` and `ON-DISABLED` callbacks on instances work.

 Actually extending behavior is then done through generic functions.
 Since we add our plugin classes as superclasses, the base extendable is the most-specific, followed